Geodan/pg2b3dm/README.md

 ### Samples

-Sample for using shader PbrMetallicRoughness with BaseColor for 2 triangles (note: this is the same method as used in previous releases):
+Sample for using shader PbrMetallicRoughness with BaseColor for 2 triangles:

 ```
 {